Skip to content

 Ginger Melted Snowman Cookies

-Ginger melted snowman cookies with a marshmallow belly, peanut butter cup hat and chocolate chips for the eyes.
-Such a creative and kid-friendly dessert for the holidays!
+These melted snowman cookies are made with a gingerbread cookie base, marshmallow belly, peanut butter cup hat and chocolate chips.
+Such a cute winter treat!

 This post may contain affiliate links.
 Read disclosure policy.

-If you’re looking for fun holiday baking recipes to enjoy with your kids, these easy snowman cookies are perfect!
-They taste similar to gingerbread man cookies or these soft molasses cookies, but with the adorable melted snowman face on top.
-Aren’t they just the cutest thing ever?
+If you’re looking for fun holiday baking recipes to enjoy with your kids, these easy melted snowman cookies are one of our favorite Christmas cookies!
+They taste similar to gingerbread man cookies but with the adorable melted snowman face on top.

 How to Make Melted Snowman Cookies